 History

-The church in the village of Dąbie (Daube, Geradivilla in 1376, then Gersdorf) was built in the 13th century, perhaps from the foundation of the Schöneich family, owners of local estates, who were also patrons of the church.
-In the fifteenth century, the church was enlarged with a tower and sacristy.
+The church in the village of Dąbie (German: Gersdorf) was built in the 13th century, perhaps from the foundation of the Schöneich family, owners of local estates, who also held patronage over the temple.
+In 1376, the settlement was recorded in documents under the name Geradivilla, which replaced the earlier Slavic name after the location under German law.
+In the 15th century, the church was enlarged with a tower and sacristy.
 Until the first half of the 16th century, it served Catholics, but after the then owners of the village, von Knobelsdorffs, and the inhabitants of the settlement converted to Protestantism, the church became Evangelical.
 At that time, the interior was adapted to the requirements of the new liturgy.
 During the Thirty Years’ War in the first half of the 17th century, the building was devastated.
 Repairs were carried out in 1674, with the roof of the nave lowered and the sacristy raised.
 Further construction works took place in the 19th century, when the windows were transformed, and then after 1945, when the church became Catholic again.

 Architecture